Skip to Main Content

 Calculating speed screenshot

-3 megabits is equal 3,000 kilobits.
+3 megabits is equal to 3,000 kilobits.
 Now, we want to divide 3,000 kilobits by 8 to get the speed in kilobytes.